 - Browse for books

-- Open a book: click on its title or cover (goes to its Detail Page) >more info
+- Open a book: Click on its title or cover (goes to Detail Page) >more info

-- Read the book online: once you’ve opened it, click “Read Online” button
+- Read the book online: Once open, click “Read Online” button

 - Jump to sections of the book using the live Table of Contents links

-- Copy text: select text, then click “Copy”
+- Copy text: Select the text, then click “Copy”

-- Save links to ebrary books to your bookshelf: click
+- Save link to a book to your bookshelf: Click “Add to Bookshelf”

 To navigate ebrary, use the tabs across the top of the ebrary window: